-Exactly what is Dr. Jay doing during cataract surgery?
+Exactly what are Dr. Jay or Dr. Bennett doing during cataract surgery?

 As noted above, we now have the choice of placing an implant to maximize your distance vision only or one to allow both near and distance vision (Multi-focal implants) without glasses after surgery.
 We also have Toric implants to compensate for your astigmatism.